shahbazalamjobs/Interview-Preparation/01-Full-Stack-Developer/Readme.md

     element.style.fontSize = "16px";
     ```

-Certainly, here are simple explanations, along with code examples, for each of your questions:

 1. **Purpose of the appendChild and removeChild methods:**
    - `appendChild`: Used to add a child element to the end of a parent element's list of children.
    - `removeChild`: Used to remove a specific child element from its parent.